home-assistant/home-assistant.io/source/_integrations/alpha_vantage.markdown

 ## API information

 Alpha Vantage offers two tiers of the API key, one free and one paid for.
 If you are using the free version, you will be limited to twenty-five queries per day.
 The sensor polls every 5 minutes, so you will only get data for the first two hours per day.
+This can be configured using the `scan_interval` variable.

 The paid version starts at 75 queries per minute, increasing ticker quantity quite a bit.